Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Shared prompts show the questions where the AI mentions both your brand and the competitor.

-This is an important area because it shows where the AI sees you as alternatives for the same user problem.
+This is an important area because it shows where the AI understands you as alternatives for the same user problem.

 Example:

-If your brand and a competitor show up as answers to a question like this, it’s worth checking:
+If your brand and a competitor show up in the answer to a question like this, it’s worth checking:

-Prompts only for your brand show questions where your brand appears in AI answers and the selected competitor doesn’t show up.
+Prompts only for your brand show questions where your brand appears in AI answers, and the chosen competitor doesn’t show up.

-This can mean an advantage in a given area.
+This can mean an advantage in that area.

 It’s worth checking: